The Top Viruses Threatening Your Devices Today

 You might have heard the terms malware and viruses and assumed they are malicious software that strives to shut down systems.

 1. File Infector Viruses.
-These are the types of viruses present in attachments and executable files.
+Firstly, these are the types of viruses present in attachments and executable files.
 The virus activates, infects the device upon executing the file, and spreads to other files.

 2. Boot Sector Viruses.
-Boot sector viruses target the storage of a device.
+Then, boot sector viruses target the storage of a device.
 Once in the storage, they load onto the memory of the device after the system boots up, granting them access to the operating system.

 3. Polymorphic Viruses.
 Such viruses can change their appearance when they infect a new device, making signature-based detection of antiviruses might prove inadequate.